 |Vitamin C 33mg||164%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Chicken thighs are without a doubt the most succulent cut of the chicken.
-Darker in color and with a more pronounced flavor than other cuts, chicken thighs are the perfect ingredient to make all kinds of baked, grilled, or roasted chicken dishes.
+Chicken thighs are without a doubt the most succulent cut of chicken.
+Darker in color and with a more pronounced flavor, chicken thighs are the perfect ingredient to make all kinds of baked, grilled, or roasted chicken dishes.
 Our sweet and savory recipe makes these chicken thighs into a delicious meal that's easy to make and can be on your table in less than one hour.
-Perfect for a weeknight meal, these chicken thighs go well with any of your favorite side dishes, from pasta and rice to salads to roasted vegetables.
+Perfect for a weeknight meal, this recipe goes well with any of your favorite side dishes, from pasta and rice to salads to roasted vegetables.
 Besides, the thighs make wonderful leftovers that you can repurpose in a delicious sandwich, salad, or wrap.

 Chicken thighs were historically cheaper than sought-after and leaner chicken breasts, but nowadays the two cuts are comparable in price—even if chicken thigh flavor beats that of any other part of the chicken.
-For our recipe, we prefer boneless thighs, but making them bone-in might actually bring in more flavor.
+We prefer boneless thighs for this recipe, but making them bone-in might bring in more flavor.
 You can choose to go skinless or not—it all comes down to your personal taste.
-Although, crispy skin is actually pretty delicious.
 Fresh herbs, orange juice, and a touch of soy sauce make a wonderfully tangy sauce that coats the chicken.

-1 tablespoon olive oil, plus more to greasing and brushing
+1 tablespoon olive oil, plus more for greasing and brushing

 1/2 cup chopped onion

 1 cup orange juice (frozen concentrate; about 8 ounces)